vmorse7/UNCACampusBreeze/README.md

 A location-based messaging app for Android.

 ### General:
 App is supposed to resemble something like telegram/Nextdoor.
-The app encompasses a pseudo anonymous messaging board for UNCAers that are NARPS to communicate with each other.
+The app encompasses a pseudo-anonymous messaging board for people on UNCA's campus to communicate with each other.

 ### App Features / Backlog:
 - Anonymous Messages expire after 24 Hrs